Tuberville's hold on military promotions may put 650 officers in limbo by year's end

 "The Department has 83 three- and four-star nominations pending for positions already vacated or due to rotate within the next 150 days," the Pentagon said in response to questions by reporters.
 "Because of this blanket hold, for the first time in the history of the Department, three of our military services are operating without Senate-confirmed leaders.
 This is unprecedented, unnecessary and unsafe."

 The Navy, Army and Marine Corps are without top leaders because of the hold.
-And by the end of September, Gen. Mark Milley, the chairman of the Joint Chiefs of Staff will retire by law.
+And by the end of September, Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, will retire by law.
 He cannot be extended.
-The officer nominated to replace him, Air Force General C.Q.
+The officer nominated to replace him, Air Force Gen. C.Q.
 Brown, is also awaiting approval by the Senate.

 The Pentagon gave this further breakdown.